4.4 Monitoring During Exercise (PTA Critical)

 Why PTAs Get Tested on This So Hard

-The NPTE-PTA writes scenarios that hand you a single vital sign change and expect you to choose 'stop and report' versus 'modify and continue' versus 'progress'.
+The NPTE-PTA writes scenarios that hand you a single vital-sign change and expect you to choose stop and report versus modify and continue versus progress.
+Because the PTA cannot alter the plan of care, the safest defensible action is usually to stop and notify the supervising PT - and the exam rewards that instinct.
 Knowing the stop list cold is the single highest-yield study task in this domain.

 Normal vs Abnormal Responses